WHCC Phase 1 Capital Campaign

 Wisdom.
 Tradition.
 Innovation.

-Asia is home to ancient civilizations, spiritual traditions, philosophy, education, innovation, and some of the world's fastest-growing modern economies.
-This center celebrates the balance between heritage and the future through arts, culture, wellness, technology, storytelling, and human connection.
+Home to ancient civilizations, spiritual traditions, philosophy, and some of the world's fastest-growing modern economies.
+This center celebrates the balance between deep heritage and the future through wellness, technology, storytelling, and human connection.

 Africa Center